ibmicroapple/dstring/README.md

 Common Mistakes
 ---------------
-- Before working with unicode you should have set the correct locale.
+- Before working with unicode you may need to set the correct locale.
 An example is given in the example.
 - Before using an object of type String or WString you MUST initialize it with zero.
 - Calling a unicode function on a normal string or vice versa